enclustra-bsp/bsp-altera/documentation/4_Deployment.md

 2. Create a directory on the SD card and copy the required files for QSPI boot to the SD card into this newly created directory.
 The directory name is assumed `qspi` in the following steps.

-3. Boot from SD card until U-Boot console
+3. Configure the hardware to boot from SD card and boot from SD card until U-Boot console

 4. Copy the files from the SD card to the DDR memory and write the data into the QSPI flash